Monster Fest: History

 The keynote speaker for 2016 was director Ted Kotcheff, who presented screenings of Wake in Fright, First Blood, Weekend at Bernie’s and Split Image, as well as a masterclass moderated by Mark Hartley, the director of Not Quite Hollywood: The Wild, Untold Story of Ozploitation.
 Other guests included director Julia Ducournau, who appeared to present the Australian Premiere of her film Raw as the festival’s opening night film, director Mattie Do, who presented the Australian Premiere of her film Dearest Sister, director Neil Edwards, who presented the Australian Premiere of his film Sympathy for the Devil: The True Story of the Process Church of the Final Judgement and actors Sky Elobar and Elizabeth De Razzo who appeared with Closing Film The Greasy Strangler.
 De Razzo had replaced actor Michael St. Michaels, who was denied entry to Australia a week before the event.
 Other features screened at the 2016 festival included Ben Wheatley’s Free Fire, Paul Schrader’s Dog Eat Dog, Chris Peckover’s Safe Neighborhood, Alice Lowe’s Prevenge, Bartosz M. Kowalski’s Playground, Liam Gavin’s A Dark Song, André Øvredal’s The Autopsy of Jane Doe, Sophia Takal’s Always Shine, Jesse Moss’ The Bandit, Matthew Holmes’ The Legend of Ben Hall, Gonzalo López-Gallego’s The Hollow Point and a new digital restoration of Andrzej Żuławski’s On the Silver Globe.
 The festival included many symposium events including talks on Ghostwatch, The Evil Touch, occultism on daytime soaps and a panel on Made-for-TV movies as part of its ‘Frequencies’ sidebar on genre TV, and to coincide with the world premiere launch of Made for TV Mayhem blogger Amanda Reyes’ new book Are You in the House Alone?
 A TV Movie Compendium 1964-1999.
 Special events included a Nightmare VHS Boardgame Party, Kooks + Spooks Trivia and a live radio play, Maxie Diablo and the Funky Funky Sex Murders.
 The festival key artwork for 2016 was created by Canadian artist Matt Ryan Tobin.

 In 2016 the festival announced its most successful year to date, noting that it had tripled attendance from the previous year.

 In June 2017, Festival Director Kier-La Janisse left her position at Monster Fest.
+As of 2017 it is the only genre film festival in Australia to be supported by Screen Australia.

+Accolades

+Beat Magazine called Monster Fest "Australia's foremost celebration of international cult and horror cinema".